sizzzy/Silk-Corp-Guide/Updated TOC.md

 -   Cultural Sensitivity and Exchange: Highlight the program's commitment to cultural exchange, showcasing how it enhances understanding and integration between participants and the local community.

 This revised Table of Contents now includes the Post-Training Plan as a section and removes the word "foster," ensuring a comprehensive and integrated approach to the SILK Life Training Program.

+Equity in the USA refers to the principle of fairness and justice in providing opportunities and resources, ensuring that all individuals, regardless of their background or circumstances, have the support they need to achieve similar outcomes.
+It involves recognizing and addressing systemic inequalities and tailoring support to meet diverse needs.